Murder trial of seven Cheyenne (1879): The trial

 The imprisonment and trial of the seven Cheyenne illustrates both the animosity and the fascination of white Americans with Indians.
 The Cheyenne were shackled and put in the Dodge City jail in the damp basement of the county courthouse.
 They remained there five months.
 Many people, including journalists from prominent publications in the eastern United States, visited them in jail and gave them cigars in exchange for interviews.
 Sheriff Masterson provided food and medical care, and later in their incarceration the Cheyenne were allowed to bathe in the nearby Arkansas River and stay outside in the jail yard rather than the basement.
 A lawyer, J.G.
-Mohler, represented them and claimed that the state of Kansas had no jurisdiction over them.
+Mohler (Captain Jeremiah G. Mohler), represented them and claimed that the state of Kansas had no jurisdiction over them.
 Mohler summoned many witnesses on behalf of the Cheyenne, and the prosecution had difficulty finding eye-witnesses to the killings.
 The seven Cheyenne proclaimed their innocence.

 The Cheyenne were visited in Dodge City by the Indian agent, John DeBras Miles, who knew some of them.
 Miles secured the release of Old Crow, who had formerly worked with the U.S. Army as a scout, and sent him back to Indian Territory to work on the reservation.
 The remaining six prisoners were sent to Lawrence, Kansas because the trial there would be more impartial than in frontier Dodge City.
 They arrived in Lawrence on 25 June 1879 and became local celebrities.
 Wild Hog proved adept in giving a positive image of the Cheyenne to journalists.
 The Cheyenne attended a circus and participated in a rodeo, enacting a mock battle on horseback with local cowboys.
 Several prominent Kansans offered to testify on their behalf.
 Poet Walt Whitman visited them in jail.
 A committee of the United States Senate interviewed them on 12 August and Wild Hog presented his case of mistreatment of the Cheyenne while at the reservation in Indian Territory.
 Wild Hog's wife and daughters were allowed to visit him in jail and he gave the Mayor of Lawrence a collection of his wife's beadwork which found its way to the University of Kansas.

 On 13 October 1879, the prosecuting attorney failed to appear in court and the presiding judge dismissed all charges against the Cheyenne.
 They were still considered prisoners of war, and were taken to the Cheyenne reservation in Indian Territory.
 Four years later most of them received permission to go to their northern homeland and reside on the newly created Northern Cheyenne Indian Reservation.